wandyezj/wandyezj.github.io/docs/_recipes/dashi.md

 - let set for five minutes
 - strain out dashi capture seaweed and bonito flakes
 - don't squeeze dashi out of bonito flakes
+- can keep dashi in refrigerator for up to  four days

 ## Tsukudani

+### Ingredients

 - Left over Konbu and Bonito from Dashi broth
 - 1.5 Tbsp Soy sauce,
 - 1Tbsp Mirin,

-## Directions
+### Directions

 tsukudani from use kinbu and bonito flakes

 - cut kelp into small flat pieces
 - cut up bonito flakes
 - place in pan

-can keep dashi in refrigerator for up to  four days
+- set to low heat
+- add soy sauce and mirin
+- cook until most of the liquid is gone

+## Miso Soup

+### Ingredients

+- 2 cups Dashi broth
-white miso without dashi
+- 2 tablespoons white miso paste without dashi

-wakame
+- 1 tablespoon dried wakame seaweed
+- 180g Tofu (about 1/3rd of a pack) firm or soft to preference.

+### Directions

+- soak wakame seaweed in a bowl of water for at least 5 minutes
+- cut tofu into small cubed
+- bring dashi to boil (ok to use high heat), turn off once it reaches a boil
+- mix in miso paste in a measuring cup, make sure it fully dissolved and does not leave any bug chunks
+- add tofu
+- squeeze out water from wakame and add to pot
-do not boil miso
+- turn heat to medium (turn off heat before boil, do not allow miso to boil)